d-diaz-z/opm-alerts/README.md

 [![OPM Status Watchdog](https://github.com/d-diaz-z/opm-alerts/actions/workflows/alert.yml/badge.svg)](https://github.com/d-diaz-z/opm-alerts/actions/workflows/alert.yml)

 A lightweight, automated monitoring tool that tracks the **U.S. Office of Personnel Management (OPM)** operating status.
-This project uses GitHub Actions to poll the official OPM JSON API every 5 minutes.
+This project uses GitHub Actions to poll the official OPM JSON API.

 ## ⚖️ License
 This project is licensed under the **Apache License 2.0**.
 This permissive license provides an explicit grant of patent rights and includes a robust **Limitation of Liability** and **Disclaimer of Warranty** to protect contributors.